Bangs sisters: Career

 According to the Los Angeles Times, the two sisters even fooled G.W.N.
 Yost, one of the main investors in the typewriter, with their "spirit typewriter" which produced messages from everyone from Moses to James Garfield.
 In late 1894, Lizzie and May began "spirit painting", with "Life Sized Spirit Portraits a Specialty" printed on their business cards.

 It was not long before they ventured out of Chicago.
 As reported in the Fort Wayne Sentinel on September 10, 1894, the Bangs conducted a Massachusetts wedding ceremony between a wealthy woman and her dead fiancé.

 For the next five years, they regularly held seances and performed the spirit slate writings at their home in Chicago.
 The spirit paintings were the most commanding of price, with people paying anywhere between $15 and $150 per portrait.
 Dr. Isaac K. Funk of Funk and Wagnalls paid $1,500 for a number of departed portraits.

 In 1907 came the next victim of May's marriages.
 Millionaire leather manufacturer Jacob H. Lesher was "told" to marry May by his dead mother, and according to a July 16, 1909 story in the Chicago Daily Tribune, was divorced and penniless in less than 24 months.

+Slate-writing séances exposed

+The Bangs sisters were celebrated for producing supposed "spirit messages" during slate-writing séances.
+In their performances, the sitter wrote questions on paper, sealed them in an envelope, and watched the medium bind the envelope between two slates held together with string.
+The bound slates were then covered with a larger slate but kept in view while the medium would announce received mental impressions from a spirit.
+After twenty to thirty minutes, taps signaled that the spirits had replied.
+When the slates were opened, the sitter's sealed letter would be answered and in a different handwriting, giving the illusion of automatic writing by a spirit.

+In 1900, their methods were investigated by Herbert A. Parkyn, founder of the Chicago School of Psychology, and Stanley L. Krebs, a past graduate and member of its faculty.
+Parkyn first attended a séance and observed their actual method, in which a concealed wedge created a small gap between the slates that allowed the sealed letter to slide into the medium's lap before being pushed under a door to her sister in the next room.
+The sister opened the envelope by steaming or moistening the flap, copied the questions, prepared replies, resealed the letter, and returned it to be slipped back between the slates without detection.